-2. Practice Irish pronunciation daily
+2. Practise Irish pronunciation daily

-To feel confident in a learned language, you need to practice speaking daily so you become comfortable with pronunciation and confident when speaking aloud.
+To feel confident in a learned language, you need to practise speaking daily so you become comfortable with pronunciation and confident when speaking aloud.
 With Rosetta Stone’s bite-sized lessons and award-winning mobile app, you have it all at your fingertips.
 Rosetta Stone allows you to fine-tune your pronunciation by instantly comparing your voice to thousands of native speakers, so you know what you’re saying is the correct.

 3. Learn Irish idioms